NoName-exe/revanced-extended/README.md

 # Thanks to
 [j-hc](https://github.com/j-hc) for [mindetach](https://github.com/j-hc/mindetach-magisk/tree/b821dc8ec683802e572d79e18820f66a46a3ded0) and this [script on which it is based](https://github.com/j-hc/revanced-magisk-module).

-[NoName](https://github.com/NoName-exe) for allowing me to reuse the j-jh script on this fork.
+[NoName](https://github.com/NoName-exe) for allowing me to reuse the j-hc script on this fork.

 [ReVanced](https://github.com/revanced) for [ReVanced Patches](https://github.com/revanced/revanced-patches/tree/main) and [ReVanced Manager](https://github.com/revanced/revanced-manager/releases).